Dental Dam

 • Cut down one side of the glove to make it flat.

 A dental dam is a barrier, so oral sex may feel different than it does without one.
-But the material is thin enough that you should be able to feel your partner's touch through it.
+But the material is thin enough for you to be able to feel your partner's touch through it.

 To increase the sensation, apply a water-based lubricant.